liamsmith3194/ace-of-steaks/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to ensure there were no syntax errors in the project.

 - [W3C HTML Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Face-of-steaks.herokuapp.com%2F)
-    -   Script type warnings, however suggested code from Bootstrap and EmailJS included script type="text/javascript".
+    -   Script type warnings - The suggested code from Bootstrap and EmailJS included script type="text/javascript".
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Face-of-steaks.herokuapp.com)
     -   The only errors/warnings from the validation were seen in Bootstrap styles, not the developer's css.
 - [Jshint JavaScript linter](https://jshint.com/) - No errors were found